prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM.md

 - Use MS1 intensity: OFF
 - Aggregation method: Median

-For phospho-enriched samples, PTM sites with PTMProphet localization scores ≥ 0.75 are retained.
+For phospho-enriched samples, PTM sites with PTMProphet ([10.1038/s41467-020-17914-x](https://doi.org/10.1038/s41467-020-17914-x)) localization scores ≥ 0.75 are retained.

 Note: FragPipe workflow parameters are stored in configuration files, which can be customized for different experimental designs.
 The exact configuration file (fragpipe_TMT16_phospho.config) is available as supplementary material in PTM_experiment.zip.

 ## 3.4 Differential Expression Analysis using `prolfquapp`

-Post-translational modifications (PTMs) play a crucial role in regulating protein function; however, their analysis is complex.
+Post-translational modifications (PTMs) play a crucial role in regulating protein function; however, their analysis is complex and challenging.
 A key challenge is to distinguish changes in PTM abundance that are due to altered protein expression from those that reflect a change in the modification stoichiometry (i.e., the fraction of the protein pool that is modified).
 This protocol provides a step-by-step computational workflow to analyze PTM data in the context of total protein expression changes.
-We leverage the R packages `prolfquapp` for streamlined differential expression analysis and `prophosqua` for the integration, analysis, and visualization of PTM and total proteome data.
-The workflow is divided into two main parts: (1) initial differential expression analysis of separate datasets, and (2) the integrated analysis of differential PTM usage.
+We leverage the R packages `prolfquapp` ([10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911)) for streamlined differential expression analysis and `prophosqua` ([10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272)) for the integration, analysis, and visualization of PTM and total proteome data.
+The workflow is divided into two main parts: (1) initial differential expression analysis of separate datasets (see **Supplementary Material Section A: Differential expression analysis using `prolfquapp`**), and (2) the integrated analysis of differential PTM usage (see **Supplementary Material Section B: Integration and analysis of PTM features using `prophosqua`**).

-This part of the protocol describes how to perform a comprehensive differential expression analysis on total proteome and PTM-enriched datasets individually.
-For detailed implementation with complete code examples, see **Supplementary Material Section A**.

 ### 3.4.1 Data and Software Setup

 The first step involves obtaining the mass spectrometry output files and setting up the analysis environment.
-The `prolfquapp` package provides a set of shell scripts that automate the analysis workflow.
+The `prolfquapp` ([10.1021/acs.jproteome.4c00911](https://doi.org/10.1021/acs.jproteome.4c00911)) package provides a set of shell scripts that automate the analysis workflow.
 These scripts are copied into the working directory to be used in subsequent steps.
 See **Supplementary Material Section A.1-A.2** for complete setup instructions and example dataset download.

 ### 3.4.2 Sample Annotation

 A crucial step is the creation of a detailed sample annotation file.
 This file maps each raw data file to its experimental conditions and defines the statistical comparisons to be made.
 For this protocol, we parse sample names to extract experimental factors (e.g., Genotype, Timepoint).
-The `prolfqua::annotation_add_contrasts` function is then used to automatically generate the statistical contrasts required for a factorial analysis design.
+The `prolfqua` ([10.1021/acs.jproteome.2c00441](https://doi.org/10.1021/acs.jproteome.2c00441)) `::annotation_add_contrasts` function is then used to automatically generate the statistical contrasts required for a factorial analysis design.
 See **Supplementary Material Section A.3** for complete annotation workflow with code examples.

 ### 3.4.3 Execution of Differential Expression Analysis

 With the annotation file in place, we execute the `prolfqua_dea.sh` command-line script to perform the differential expression analysis.
 This is done separately for three data types derived from the mass spectrometry experiment:

-1.  **Total Proteome:** Analysis of protein abundance changes.
+1.  **Total Proteome:** Analysis of protein abundance changes
-2.  **Multi-site PTM:** Analysis of peptides containing multiple modification sites.
+2.  **Multi-site PTM:** Analysis of peptides containing multiple modification sites
-3.  **Single-site PTM:** Analysis of peptides containing single, localized modification sites.
+3.  **Single-site PTM:** Analysis of peptides containing single, localized modification sites

 This step generates a set of detailed reports, including statistical tables (p-values, fold changes) and quality control plots for each data type.
-See **Supplementary Material Section A.4-A.5** for complete execution commands and output interpretation.
+See **Supplementary Material Section A.4-A.6** for complete execution commands and output interpretation.

 ## 3.5 Integrated PTM Analysis using `prophosqua`

 This part describes how to load the results from Part 1, integrate the PTM and total proteome data, and perform an in-depth analysis of PTM dynamics.
-For complete implementation with detailed code examples, see **Supplementary Material Section B**.
+For complete implementation with detailed code examples, see **Supplementary Material Section B** ("Integration and analysis of PTM features using `prophosqua` ([10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272))").

 ### 3.5.1 Data Loading and Integration

 The differential expression results, typically in Excel format, from the total proteome and single-site PTM analyses are loaded into the R environment.
 The two datasets are then integrated by performing a left-join operation, merging the PTM-level statistics with the corresponding protein-level statistics for each condition.
-See **Supplementary Material Section B.1-B.5** for complete data loading and integration workflow.
+See **Supplementary Material Sections B.1-B.5** for complete data loading and integration workflow.

 ### 3.5.2 Analysis of Differential PTM-feature Expression (DPE)

 **Definition:** DPE tests the raw PTM-feature signal change between conditions, without any correction for its parent protein's expression level.
 This analysis is used to flag any PTM-feature whose abundance changes, even if the parent protein itself is also up- or down-regulated.

-**Method:** DPE results are visualized using N-to-C plots, generated by the `prophosqua::n_to_c_expression` function.
+**Method:** DPE results are visualized using N-to-C plots, generated by the `prophosqua` ([10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272)) `::n_to_c_expression` function.
 These plots map the log2 fold changes of individual modification sites along the primary sequence of the protein, providing a clear visual summary of site-specific expression changes.
 See **Supplementary Material Section B.6** for complete DPE analysis implementation and visualization examples.

 ### 3.5.3 Analysis of Differential PTM-feature Usage (DPU)

 **Definition:** DPU tests the **protein-normalized** changes of PTM-features.
 This analysis is essential for determining whether the *fraction* of a protein that is modified at a specific site changes between conditions.
 It isolates changes in modification stoichiometry from changes in overall protein abundance.

 **Method:** DPU is calculated by subtracting the protein's log2 fold change from the PTM-feature's log2 fold change.
-The associated p-values are re-calculated using a method that combines the variance from both the PTM and protein-level models, as implemented in `prophosqua::test_diff`.
+The associated p-values are re-calculated using a method that combines the variance from both the PTM and protein-level models, as implemented in `prophosqua` ([10.5281/zenodo.15845272](https://doi.org/10.5281/zenodo.15845272)) `::test_diff`.
 The DPU results are then visualized using N-to-C plots generated by `prophosqua::n_to_c_usage`, which display the protein-normalized changes and highlight sites with significant changes in usage.
-See **Supplementary Material Section B.7-B.8** for complete DPU analysis implementation and statistical framework details.
+See **Supplementary Material Sections B.7-B.8** for complete DPU analysis implementation and statistical framework details.

 ### 3.5.3.1 Integration Report Generation

-The integrated analysis results are compiled into a comprehensive HTML report using an R Markdown template.
+The integrated analysis results are compiled into a comprehensive HTML report using an R Markdown template `_Overview_PhosphoAndIntegration_site.Rmd`.
 The report includes:

-- Overview statistics on identified phosphorylation sites and their modifications
+- Overview statistics on identified phosphorylation sites
-- Analysis of overlap between phosphoproteome and total proteome datasets
-- Integration results showing protein-normalized phosphorylation changes
 - Interactive scatter plots comparing protein vs PTM-level changes
 - Volcano plots highlighting significant DPU sites

 The report is generated using the `_Overview_PhosphoAndIntegration_site.Rmd` template, which creates publication-ready figures and tables while maintaining reproducibility.
 The report includes both raw data tables and interactive visualizations to facilitate data exploration and biological interpretation.
-See **Supplementary Material Section B.9** for complete report generation workflow and output descriptions.
+See **Supplementary Material Sections B.9-B.11** for complete report generation workflow and output descriptions.

 ### 3.5.4 Sequence Motif Analysis